10 Open Relationship Rules That Have To Be Followed To Make It Work

 Related Reading: 11 Ways To Improve Communication In Relationships

-Rule 7: Remind your partner that you love them
+Rule 7: Don’t neglect your primary partner

 Assuming you have one primary partner, it’s always a great idea to remind them that you adore them.
 Gentle reminders every day about how much you love them will make the open relationship thrive.
 There might be doubts in your partner’s mind about losing you to someone else, so it is important to tell them you want them fully in your life – sex or no sex, monogamous or non-monogamous.

-“My primary partner is fairly relaxed about our open relationship, but let’s face it, we’re terribly conditioned to feel undermined in a relationship if we’re not the ‘one and only’,” says Brian, a reader from New Orleans.
-“We realized pretty quick that if dating someone in an open relationship, you’ve got to make your primary partner feel special.
+“My primary partner is fairly relaxed about our open relationship, but let’s face it, we’re terribly conditioned to feel undermined in a relationship if we’re not the ‘one and only’,” says Brian, a reader from New Orleans, “We realized pretty quickly that if dating someone in an open relationship, you’ve got to make your primary partner feel special.
 So, once every few months, we go on a little love-moon (we’re not married so we don’t say honeymoon), and just focus on each other.”

 Related Reading: Different Types Of Relationships: Find Out Yours